 - F: The Format field indicates the size of the Length field as indicated in table 6.2.1-3.
 There is one F field per MAC PDU subheader except for the last subheader and subheaders corresponding to fixed-sized MAC control elements and except for when F2 is set to 1.
 The size of the F field is 1 bit.
 If the F field is included; if the size of the MAC SDU or variable-sized MAC control element is less than 128 bytes, the value of the F field is set to 0, otherwise it is set to 1;

-- F2: The Format2 field indicates the size of the Length field as indicated in table 6.2.1-3.
+- F2: Except when this field is used for short DCQR, the Format2 field indicates the size of the Length field as indicated in table 6.2.1-3.
+For short DCQR, the mapping of F2 field to short DCQR value is described in table 6.2.1-x.
 There is one F2 field per MAC PDU subheader.
 The size of the F2 field is 1 bit.
-If the size of the MAC SDU or variable-sized MAC control element is larger than 32767 bytes, and if the corresponding subheader is not the last subheader, the value of the F2 field is set to 1, otherwise it is set to 0.
+If the size of the MAC SDU or variable-sized MAC control element is larger than 32767 bytes, and if the corresponding subheader is not the last subheader, the value of the F2 field is set to 1, otherwise it is set to 0;

 - E: The Extension field is a flag indicating if more fields are present in the MAC header or not.
 The E field is set to "1" to indicate another set of at least R/F2/E/LCID fields.
 The E field is set to "0" to indicate that either a MAC SDU, a MAC control element or padding starts at the next byte;

-- R: Reserved bit, set to "0".
+- R: Except when this field is used for short DCQR, reserved bit, set to "0".
+For short DCQR, the mapping of R field to short DCQR value is described in table 6.2.1-x.

-Editor's note: FFS details on short downlink channel quality report for eMTC.

 The MAC header and subheaders are octet aligned.

 Table 6.2.1-1 Values of LCID for DL-SCH